-Removing manual processes can be a wise business decisionArticles, Small Business Technology — By Ryan Frederick on October 10, 2012 at 8:00 am
+Removing manual processes can be a wise business decisionArticles, Your Digital Business — By Ryan Frederick on October 10, 2012 at 8:00 am

 Unless you are an artisan or craftsman, manual processes in your business are bad.
 Manual processes create inefficiencies, increased costs, and negative customer experiences.

 Small and mid-sized companies don’t remove manual processes because they don’t know how and believe it will be too expensive.
 This doesn’t have to be the case.